What Is Cultivation?

 Definition of Cultivation for Happy Plants and Healthy Soil

 Cultivation, also known as tilling or soil refinement, is the act of digging into or cutting up an existing soil bed to better prepare it for planting.
-You might use a tractor, a rototiller or hand tools like a shovel or soil fork.
+You might use a tractor, a rototiller, or hand tools like a shovel or soil fork.
 Typically, farmers add amendments when they cultivate soil to boost its nourishment.

 What Is Organic Cultivation?

-Organic cultivation specifically aims at getting soil into healthy shape by using non-chemical, pesticide-free methods and by encouraging the soil's natural ecosystem to thrive.
+Organic cultivation specifically aims at getting soil into healthy shape by using nonchemical, pesticide-free methods and by encouraging the soil's natural ecosystem to thrive.
 Effective organic soil cultivation helps control weeds and produce healthy plants.
 Aerating—or exposing the soil to air—is an integral part of the cultivation process.
-Cultivation can be essential in a non-toxic integrated pest management solution.
+Cultivation can be essential in a nontoxic, integrated pest management solution.

 In terms of organic farming, it’s not just about adding nutrients to the soil.
 It’s about encouraging the life forms within the soil to thrive.
-Earthworms are the most obvious soil dwellers and you want them around to process organic matter into rich, fertile soil.
+Earthworms are the most obvious soil dwellers, and you want them around to process organic matter into rich, fertile soil.
 Earthworms also keep your soil aerated.

-Cultivation Isn't Always a Good Thing
+Not Always a Good Thing

 Your soil might benefit from heavy cultivating with a rototiller in some years, while it’s best to use gentler hand shoveling or forking to prep the soil in other years.

-Diagnose Your Dirt Before Cultivating
+Diagnosing Your Dirt

-Your type of soil will dictate when and how you cultivate.
+Your type of soil should dictate when and how you cultivate.
 Dense clay soil can be difficult to dig up and cultivate, and it doesn’t respond well to being heavily worked when it is waterlogged.
-It’s better to cultivate clay soil in the fall in some climates when it's relatively dry.
-Loose, sandy soil can benefit from springtime cultivation to provide enrichment that helps it retain moisture.
-The amendments you work into your soil will also vary greatly depending on their type and the nutritional needs of the crops you intend to plant.
+Better to cultivate clay soil in the fall in some climates when it's relatively dry.
+Because clay retains water and can overhydrate some plants, it's a good idea to incorporate sand from a riverbed into the clay to break it up a little bit.